algosup/2024-2025-project-3-quickest-path-team-1/documents/TestPlan.md

 As each action is performed, the results are evaluated.
 If the observed results are equal to the expected results, a checkmark ✅ is placed in the “Pass/Fail” column.
 If the observed results are not equal to the expected results, a checkmark ❌ is placed in the “Pass/Fail” column.

+We've used various CSV files for the test cases, which are available in the test-csv-file folder.
+When a file is used for a test case, you can see which file is being used in the category description.

 ### 2. Order of Testing